Copper Tips, Falling Stars, Montbretia

 As of 11-27-21 when this page was last updated, Plants of the World Online by Kew lists 9 accepted species in the Crocosmia genus.
 Crocosmia is a member of the plant family Iridaceae (Iris) with 69 genera.
 Those numbers could change as updates are made.

 Crocosmia x Curtonus ‘Lucifer’ is an Alan Bloom Hybrid registered in 1966 and is regarded as one of the hardiest Crocosmia cultivars.

-I had never seen any Crocosmia at a greenhouse before, so when I saw several at Wildwood, I had to bring a couple of port home.
+I had never seen any Crocosmia at a greenhouse before, so when I saw several at Wildwood, I had to bring a couple of pots home.
 My first experience with this plant was when I was helping friends clean their beds in Mississippi.
 She had a whole colony of Crocosmia.
 I’m not sure of the cultivar name, but they were definitely red.
 I thought it was funny how all the plants were leaning in the same direction.

 Origin: The genus is from South Africa